vmware/vic/doc/user_doc/vic_installation/vch_installer_examples.md

 <a name="rp_cluster"></a>
 ## Deploy a Virtual Container Host in a Resource Pool in a vCenter Server Cluster ##

-To deploy a virtual container host in a resource pool in a vCenter Server Cluster, you specify the names of the cluster and resource pool in the `compute-resource` option.
+To deploy a virtual container host in a resource pool in a vCenter Server cluster, you specify the names of the cluster and resource pool in the `compute-resource` option.

 This example deploys a virtual container host with the following configuration: